Wellbeing and Mental Health

 • Sanctuary seekers (including refugees and asylum seekers)

-You can find more information about this support on the link here.
+You can find more information about this support.

-The Wellbeing and Mental Health team also deliver regular workshops and events throughout the academic year.
+The Wellbeing and Mental Health team also deliver regular workshops and events throughout the academic year, offering a space to connect with others in a supportive environment.
 Some examples of sessions that took place last academic year include:

-• A relaxation programme to promote calm and help with anxiety and stress.
+• A relaxation programme designed to promote calm and ease anxiety and stress

-• Creative wellbeing sessions over key points of the year, including Mental Health Awareness Week.
+• Creative wellbeing sessions are held at key points in the year, including Mental Health Awareness Week

-• Events tailored towards our Student Support Networks and target groups.
+• Events tailored for our Student Support Networks and target groups

-Our networks are a safe space for students who may have a shared background or be going through similar experiences to connect, support and share tips and information with each other.
+Our networks are safe, supportive spaces where students with shared backgrounds or similar experiences can connect and share tips and information with each other.

 We currently have the following networks: